Published February-April 1990 in FreeNY

 Peikoff is the heir to Rand's estate; there is no evidence that she ever designated him her "intellectual heir."

 Before we continue, we must answer an objection pre-raised in "Fact and Value."
-Peikoff argues that philosophy, presumably in contrast to science, "deals only with the kinds of issues [i.e., data] available to men in any era; it does not change with the growth of human knowledge...."
+Peikoff states that philosophy, presumably in contrast to science, "deals only with the kinds of issues [i.e., data] available to men in any era; it does not change with the growth of human knowledge...."
 This somehow leads him to believe that every "philosophy [i.e., each individual school of thought], by the nature of the subject, is immutable."
 Putting aside for now the (perhaps obvious) implications of an "immutable" theory, we will surmount this alleged disparity by focusing on the (scientific or philosophic) theorist's accuracy in assessing the data that was available to him and his coherence in integrating it—the "internal consistency" of his theory.
 Continental drift is a good example of a theory that gained acceptance not because of new evidence, but because of a reassessment of the old evidence, which was about a hundred years so.
 Consider the data Darwin himself employed: common observations of the morphology and behavior of flora and fauna.
 As Ludwig von Mises concluded: "What counts is not the data, but the mind that deals with them.
 The data that Galileo, Newton, Ricardo, Menger, and Freud made use of for their great discoveries lay at the disposal of every one of their contemporaries and of untold previous generations.
 Galileo was certainly not the first to observe the swinging motion of the chandelier in the cathedral at Pisa" (Epistemological Problems of Economics, p.
 71).

 By instating "the philosophy's author" as that philosophy's authority, Peikoff has eliminated the possibility—i.e., gutted the concept—of "contradiction."
 Without reality as a referent, how could anyone determine whether What Smith Said in epistemology "contradicts" What Smith Said in ethics, when it's all only the same What Smith Said?
 With this approach, Peikoff has sacrificed objectivity for subjectivism, critical thought for personality cultism.
 (See Rand, "Who Is the Final Authority in Ethics?"
 The Voice of Reason: Essays in Objectivist Thought.)